arahi7860/express-update-delete/README.md

 ## Deleting Data in an API

 Finally, we will want to write a route that will help us to **delete** a piece of data.
+You will want to set up Postman in the same with, setting the Content-Type to application/json.

 ```js
 app.delete("/list/:id", function (req, res) {